mikbe/chicken_little/README.markdown

 **Installing:**

-To install from a command line run:
+To properly fix the deprecation warnings run:

     $ chicken_little

-If you like to being verbose you can run:
+Which is short for:

     $ chicken_little install

+If you're still getting errors you can use the old method:

+    $ chicken_little force_install

+**Describes how to do it manually**

+    $ chicken_little describe_fix

 **Uninstalling:**
-When they come to their senses and realize the ridiculous deprecation warnings makes it virtually impossible to work you can uninstall Chicken Little by running:
+To re-enable the deprecation warnings run:

     $ chicken_little uninstall